-(ii) Production of large scale and cheap algal protein:
+Production of cheap algal protein:

-Oswald has stated that large scale production of algae at the extremely low cost required to make economically feasible the production of power through algal digestion necessitates highly specialized pond design and operation criteria.
-The development of these criteria was accomplished in a series of studies at the univer--sity of California over a period of a decade.
-Information gained from the laboratory and pilot plant studies at the university,together with that from the numerous excellent studies of algal cultivation in inorganic media carried out at other centres (Burlew 1953; Tamiya 1957) make it possible to define a number of clearly essential and fundamental operational criteria for the large scale culture of algae in organic wastes.
+Large scale production of algae at the extremely low cost required to make economically feasible the production of power through algal digestion necessitates highly specialised pond design criteria.
+The development of these criteria was accomplished in a series of studies at the University of California over a period of a decade.
+Information gained from the laboratory and pilot plant studies at the University, together with that from the numerous excellent studies of algal cultivation in inorganic media carried out at other centres (Burlew 1953, Tamiya 1957) make it possible to define a number of clearly essential and fundamental operational criteria for the culture of algae in organic wastes, as shown in Fig. 26}.

-(iii) Preventing evtrophication of receiving waters:
+Preventing eutrophication of receiving waters:

 The older conventional methods of secondary sewage treatment like the activated sludge and the trickling filter processes produce effluents which produce uncontrolled multiplication of algae in receiving waters.
-But the effluents from high-rate aerobic oxidation ponds, having produced one crop of algae in the ponds, and their effluents thereby usually depleted of algal mutrients, will not produce a second crop of algae if admitted into receiving waters.
-The effluents from high-rate aerobic ponds are more ideally suited for discharge into natural waters in which algal growth has frequen--tly been a source of nuisance.
+But the effluents from high rate aerobic oxidation ponds, having produced one crop of algae in the ponds and their effluents thereby usually depleted of algal nutrients, will not produce a second crop of algae if admitted into receiving waters.
+The effluents from high-rate aerobic ponds are more ideally suited for discharge into natural waters in which algal growth has frequently been a source of nuisance.

-(iv) Helpful in softening hard waters:
+Helpful in softening hard waters:

-For hard water containing a significant amount of salts of calcium and magnesium which constitute the major elements of permanant hardness, the method of high-rate aerobic oxidation pond may be used to bring about a significant degree of softening.
-The increased pH resulting from vigorous algal photosynthesis causes the precipitation of magnesium hydroxide and complexes containing calcium, ammonium and phosphates.
+Hard waters containing a significant amount of salts of calcium and magnesium which constitute the major elements of permanent hardness, the method of highrate aerobic oxidation pond may be used to bring about a significant degree of softening.
+The increase in pH resulting from vigorous algal photosynthesis causes the precipitation of $Mg(OH)2$ and complexes containing Ca,ammonda Ann and PO4.
 Water softening is the result.
 About 50% of the permanent hardness may be removed in this manner.
-(Oswald and Golueke 1960).

-(v) For establishing industrialised food production complexes:
+For establishing industrialised food production complexes:

 Oswald (1962) has visualised new possibilities of establishing industrialised food production complexes with unusual properties.
-He has shown one such hypothetical system schematically below:
+He has shown one such hypothetical system schematically below:-

-Fig.1 Animal products production complex using High-rate oxidation ponds and closed cycle conversion of organic wastes.
+Fig. Animal Products Production Complex using High-rate Oxidation ponds and Closed Cycle conversion of organic wastes.

 Organic wastes are diverted into shallow ponds in which algae are grown for harvest.
-Harvested algae, together with supplemental food, are fed to animals which in turn produce meat, milk, eggs, wool, hides and other products useful to man.
-All useful products are removed from the system and all wastes, such as urine, manure, wash water, meat trimmings and dressings are returned for biological conversion to algae and reuse in the cycle (Fig.1)
+Harvested algae, together with supplemented food, are fed to animals which in turn produce, meat, milk, eggs, wool hides and other products useful to man.
+All useful products are removed from the system and all wastes, such as urine, manure, wash water, meat trimmings and dressings are returned for biological conversion to algae and reuse in the cycle.

-(VI) Economics of Nitrogen utilization in high-rate aerobic oxida--tion ponds and in conventional agriculture:
+Economics of nitrogen utilization in high-rate aerobic oxidation ponds and in conventional agriculture: